GothenburgBitFactory/tw.org/content/docs/commands/export.md

 {"id":2,"description":"Buy potatoes" ...}
 ```

-Setting `json.array` to \'on\', a similar structure is emitted but the task objects are presented in a list, one per line:
+Setting `json.array` to 'on', a similar structure is emitted but the task objects are presented in a list, one per line:

 ```
 $ task 1-2 export rc.json.array=on